Bidding at auction

 - If you are purchasing an apartment, arrange for a Strata Inspection so you are aware of any issues with the building

 - A skilled auctioneer can be very diligent at extracting a higher bid from you than you had anticipated, so it’s vital to have thought about your strategy and your maximum price carefully beforehand – and then stick to it on auction day.

-And it surely goes without saying – make sure your bank finance has been approved and you have this in writing from your lender before bidding on any property!
+And it surely goes without saying, before bidding at auction – make sure your bank finance has been approved and you have this in writing from your lender!

 Also don’t forget, if you are the successful purchaser at auction, you’ll be required to pay a deposit when you exchange contracts – usually 10% unless otherwise arranged.

 - Sometimes even a simple thing like dressing smartly in a suit or wearing a jacket can boost your confidence, and it can give the impression to other buyers that you have a healthy budget – a bit of the intimidation factor!

 #2 Arrive at the auction early & don’t forget to register to bid